Subsections

 This chapter briefly outlines the initial analysis steps common to Resolve and Xtend.
 Subsequent chapters 6 & 7 describe the following steps specific to each instrument.

-This and the following chapters use the XRISM first light observation data of the supernova remnant N132D (Obs_ID = 000126000) as command examples.
-The object is moderately extended by $\sim$1 arcmin, but we sometimes treat the source as a point source.
-Users can freely change the command options with “N132D” to other arbitrary names while replacing those with 000126000 to the corresponding files in their data packages.
+This and the following chapters use the XRISM first light observation data of the supernova remnant N132D (Obs_ID = 000126000) as an example.
+This object is moderately extended by $\sim$1 arcmin, but it can be considered a point source for XRISM data.
+In the following command examples, users can freely change `N132D' to any arbitrary name and 000126000 to their ObsID in analysis.

 5.1 Setting Up the Environment

-Users need HEASoft version 6.34 or a later version, XRISM CALDB, and the SAOImage ds9 viewer.
+We recommend that users use the latest HEASoft version, the XRISM CALDB, and the SAOImage ds9 viewer.
 Read the Software chapter in Section 3 for the details.

 5.2 Retrieving XRISM Data

 Most XRISM Guest Observer (GO) data are proprietary for 1 year after being fully processed.
 During the proprietary period, the data are downloadable but encrypted with gpg encryption.
-Only the observation's contact person receives the instructions for and decrypting the data from the Science Data Center, or SDC.
+Only the observation's contact person receives an instruction for decrypting the data from the Science Data Center, or SDC.
 After the proprietary period, all data are decrypted and available to anybody.

 Non-GO users can search and access public data through the two web portals at NASA's HEASARC and ISAS/JAXA's DARTS.